 Published on February 15th, 2012 | by Sharilyn Johnson19

-Colbert Report suspends production
+Colbert Report temporary suspends production due to family emergency

 EDIT, 2/20 – Early this morning, audience members for today’s taping were emailed confirmation that it will be going ahead as scheduled.
 Some media is stating that Stephen will address the absence on tonight’s show, but do not mention a source, so it’s best to take this as a (good) guess on their part.